 Feeling exhausted, anxious — or just not yourself these days?
-You’re definitely not alone.
+You’re not alone.

-These of course are just the tip of our daily anxiety iceberg.
-No matter who you are, or what your life is like, chances are you’ve got stress brewing from time to time.
+These, of course, are just the tip of our daily anxiety iceberg.
+No matter who you are or your life, chances are you’ve got stress brewing from time to time.

-But just before we get to stack all our problems like hotcakes, we got to believe that there’s good news to beat those blues.
+But just before we stack all our problems like hotcakes, we have to believe there’s good news to beat those blues.